Ways to Avoid Preeclampsia in (and an Induction because of it)

 You should consume up to 100 grams of protein daily to maintain a healthy .
 Some high-protein foods include boiled eggs, nut butters, nitrite-free deli meat, and liver.

 It’s important to consume healthy fats like avocado, 1 T nut butter, or 1 T real butter every day.
-These healthy fats are essential for your and brain to function properly.
-Taking an Omega-3 fish oil supplement is a great way to ensure you’re getting enough healthy fats in your diet.
+These healthy fats are essential for your body and brain to function properly.
+Taking an Omega-3 supplement is a great way to ensure you’re getting enough healthy fats in your diet.

 A high salt diet has a number of benefits, including promoting a healthy appetite, improving digestion, and helping to eliminate toxins from the body.
-Some of the sources of salt include soy sauce, Celtic sea salt, and kelp powder.
+Some of the best sources of salt include soy sauce, Celtic sea salt, and kelp powder.
 Adding these to your diet in unlimited amounts can improve your overall .

 I can attest from my own experience that eating well is not just important during pregnancy, but during the childbearing years in general.
 I attribute the healthy births of my 8 and 9 pound (and my own healthy 40 pound weight gain on my 53″ frame) not to luck, but to the care I took with my diet and self-care while pregnant.
-This diet is just as important postpartum, as you need the same support while your baby.
+This diet is just as important postpartum, as you need the same support while your .

 Your diet while breastfeeding is important, even though you are burning extra calories.
 I remember when my second baby was nine months old and started waking up at night.
 I was exhausted from not being able to take afternoon naps.
 Good nutrition and fats were important for me to get through that .